yuluyan/LuyanSite/content/posts/mma-library-function/index.md

 ---
 {{< oldpostflag >}}

 Sometimes we want to make our Mathematica code run faster by writing some computationally intensive part of the code using C/C++.
-If the code itself is simple enough, we can use {{< mmaf Compile >}} to have Mathematica generate compiled C code automatically.
-But in more complex cases, {{< mmaf Compile >}} will not work and we need {{< mmaf LibraryFunction >}}.
+If the code itself is simple enough, we can use {{< f Compile mma >}} to have Mathematica generate compiled C code automatically.
+But in more complex cases, {{< f Compile mma >}} will not work and we need {{< f LibraryFunction mma >}}.
 This post provides a minimal skeleton for future references.
-A complete guide can be found in documentation center {{< mmaf "LibraryLink/tutorial/Overview" false >}} or online [here](https://reference.wolfram.com/language/LibraryLink/tutorial/Overview.html).
+A complete guide can be found in documentation center {{< f "LibraryLink/tutorial/Overview" mma "https://reference.wolfram.com/language/LibraryLink/tutorial/Overview.html" >}} or online [here](https://reference.wolfram.com/language/LibraryLink/tutorial/Overview.html).

 ## Overview
 The usage of LibraryLink falls mainly into two categories.